Thrakbad/Thrakbad.github.io/README.md

 The clock allows you to select your shift.
 It will then remind you, when it is time for you to sleep.

-## Screenguard
+## Keyguard

 ![Screenshot of the launcher](locked.jpg)

 The Launcher automatically locks itself once the screen is turned off.
 You can lock it manually by pressing the lock icon on the home screen or long-pressing the back/lock icon on the other screens.
-This lock is simply a screenguard, it will not provide any security for your notes.
-This is intentional, because it will be difficult enough to steal a device, and doing that might enable cool ingame situations.
+This lock is simply a keyguard, it will not provide any security for your notes.
+After consulting with Terre Spezzate, this is intentional.
+It will be difficult enough to steal a device, and doing that might enable cool ingame situations.

 ## Personal log